As the first to develop of the calorimeter in 1899, Parr now provides the most advanced isoperibol oxygen bomb calorimeters in the market.

 |Users who wish to achieve maximum through-put with their 6400 calorimeters will want to purchase a spare A1450DD head for their calorimeter.
 This permits the next sample to be completely prepared and inserted into the bomb as soon as the current test is concluded.|

-With over 65 years of operations John Morris Group is proud to be the exclusive distributor of Sigma and Memmert Instruments in Australia.
+With 70 years of operations John Morris Group is proud to be the exclusive distributor of Gilson Instruments in Australia.